Shonget-Thesis/HapagTech/README.md

 - **Favorites** – Save preferred dishes for quick access.
 - **Search Functionality** – Easily find dishes by name or category.

+## Planned Features: ##
+- **Cancel Order Before Preparation** – Allow users to cancel orders while they are still in `Pending` status.
+- **Order History Status Updates** – Show canceled orders in the user order history for better tracking.
+- **Cancellation Validation** – Prevent cancellation once an order is already being prepared or completed.

-Kangina is built to deliver a smooth and efficient restaurant ordering experience, ensuring that users can enjoy their favorite meals with just a few clicks.
+HapagTech is built to deliver a smooth and efficient restaurant ordering experience, ensuring that users can enjoy their favorite meals with just a few clicks.